bazmatic/tiddler/README.md

 # Tiddler

 Tiddler is a 2D space game built with Pygame.
-Navigate your ship through a maze, collect fuel, and avoid obstacles.

-## Features

-- Ship navigation with thrust and rotation
-- Maze generation
-- Collision detection
-- Fuel management
-- Bullet firing mechanism
+Navigate your ship to collect fuel and fire your bullets for the sheet pointless joy of it.
+The ship uses the classic control method pioneered in the old "Asteroids" game.

 ## Installation